Nesseby Municipality: Establishment of a municipality

 The municipality of Nesseby was originally established in 1839 a year after the formannskapsdistrikt law went into effect.
 The large Vadsø landdistrikt municipality was divided and the western portion became Nesseby Municipality.
 Initially, there were 598 residents.
 This was short-lived, however, since the two were merged back together in 1858.
 On 1 January 1864, Nesseby Municipality was re-created from the western district of Vadsø landdistrikt.
 The initial population (this time) was 886.
 On 1 January 1903, the western part of Nesseby Municipality (population: 450) was separated to form the new Polmak Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
 On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Economy

 In 2013, 26% of jobs of in the municipality were within the health sector and social sector; 8% were within education; there were 373 jobs in the municipality.
 The hydroelectric power station, Gandvik kraftverk produces [around] 20.1 GWh (as of 2021).

 Commercial fish processing has been going on at Kløvnes since 2017.

 The innermost marina in the Varanger Fjord (Kløvnes havn near Nesseby Church) is operating at full capacity - 32 vessels; many of those are fishing vessels.

 Geography

 The municipality is situated on the isthmus between the Varangerfjord and the Tana River at the entrance to the Varanger Peninsula.
 All the people live in small settlements along the fjord.
 Varangerhalvøya National Park is partially located in the park.
 The river Jakobselva partially forms the border between Nesseby Municipality and Vadsø Municipality to the northeast.
 The highest point in the municipality is the 520 m tall mountain Midthaugen.
+The mountain Stuorrastivrran is considered to be a sacred mountain, according to the Sami Parliament; It is part of Seida-fjellet, a mountain [or range].